Useful-Software-Solutions-Ltd/ajs-service-test/readme.md

-##Unit testing a typescript AngularJS service with Karma
+##TypeScript unit tests for an AngularJS service written in with Karma.